 A common choice among dog lovers with allergies, Kerries don’t put out much pet dander despite their lovely coats.
-Though these dogs would love plenty of space to roam, they are also remarkably adaptable and can live happily almost anywhere.
+Though these dogs would love plenty of space to roam and are great fits for a wireless dog fence, they are also remarkably adaptable and can live happily almost anywhere.

 This truffle hunter looks like a teddy bear and is just as friendly.
 Smart and athletic, the dog also rarely sheds and is thus great for those who want a little less dog maintenance in their lives.